Ethics rules during a shutdown

 - You cannot receive compensation for teaching, speaking, or writing that relates to your official duties.

-- You cannot represent another person before any federal agency, department or court except for yourself, spouse, parents and children (18 U.S.C.
+- You cannot represent another person before any federal agency, department, or court except for yourself, spouse, parents, and children (18 U.S.C.
 205).

 - You cannot receive compensation from anyone else for their representational services before any federal agency, department, or court that is provided by another, including an employer (18 U.S.C.
 203).

-- All gift rules still apply.
+- The Hatch Act rules [PDF] still apply.